Godwill-Kemmoe-Development/LaravelBlogApi/README.md

     ```
 - After successful authentication, save the ```access_token``` and ```refresh_token``` for further requests.

-## Post Creation Payload (Using generated access_token as Bearer Token for authorizaion)
+## Post Creation Payload (Using generated access_token as Bearer Token for authorization)
 ```
 {
     "title": "QA Automation",